Looking for a chest and tricep workout that will both make your upper body grow and increase your raw pressing strength?

 The Most Important Thing For Getting Bigger and Stronger

 There you go, a fine workout for increasing the strength and size of your chest and triceps.

 However, you won’t gain an ounce of strength or size unless you do one particular thing right.

 That is to challenge your muscles increasingly more.

 Your muscles grow bigger and stronger in response to the demands you place on them via your training.
-Once they’ve adapted to lifting a certain weight for a certain number of weights, they will not grow anymore.
+Once they’ve adapted to lifting a certain weight for a certain number of reps, they will not grow anymore.
 The key to fast and consistent gains in strength and muscle is to increase the weight you use in your training or to do more reps.

 A workout log is ideal for this purpose.
 With our free app StrengthLog you can track your weights and reps, and the next time you’re in the gym you can make sure to increase the weights by 2.5 kg/lbs or do one rep more than last time.
 This is the key to making gains.

 The app is 100% free to download and use.
 You can track unlimited workouts, and it has dozens of free workouts and training programs.